MSA-Argentina/relojito_project/README.md

 relojito
 ========

-A simple task tracker made in Django
+A simple task tracker made with Django

 Now with a CLI tool!: https://github.com/MSA-Argentina/helojito